khetan2/MBEM/README.md

 there is little hope of estimating a 1000 X 1000 confusion matrix for each worker by collecting only approximately 1200 noisy labels from a worker.
 For rest of the settings, please refer to the [Learning From Noisy Singly-labeled Data](https://openreview.net/forum?id=H1sUHgb0Z) paper.
-In the figures below, we fix total annotation budget to be 1.2M and vary redundancy from 1 to 9.
+In the figure below, we fix total annotation budget to be 1.2M and vary redundancy from 1 to 9.
 When redundancy is 9, we have only (1.2/9)M training examples, each labeled by 9 workers.